Nestled in the woods at the base of the Hump and along the Catamount Trail

 Huntington

 Located in Huntington, this holiday home is in a rural area and in the mountains.
 Birds of Vermont Museum and The Big Picture Theater & Cafe are cultural highlights, and some of the area's activities can be experienced at Cedar Knoll Country Club and Stone Corral Brewery.
-Green River Chocolates and The Cabot Annex Store are also worth visiting.
-Make sure you get close to the area's animals with activities such as game walks and birdwatching.
+Green River Chocolates and Green Mountain Cultural Center are also worth visiting.
+Take in the nearby slopes with cross-country skiing and snowboarding, or try out other outdoor activities such as snowmobiling and sledging.

 Getting around